-These homemade bake fries are super easy to prepare and roast up nice and crispy!
+These homemade baked fries are super easy to prepare and roast up nice and crispy!
 With a simple seasoning, they’re delicious and sure to hit the spot when you’re craving French fries.

-If you’re carb lover (like) me, you’ll love today’s recipe!
+If you’re a carb lover (like me), you’ll love today’s recipe!

-Serve these bad boys with your favourite dipping sauce or enjoy as they are.
+Serve these crispy fries with your favourite dipping sauce or enjoy as they are.
 There’s no going wrong!